jaimefps/book-graph-explorer/README.md

 TODOS:

 - about pages
+- demo flow
 - apply portrait-only alert to book modal (maybe to app as a whole).
-- only a quick snackbar that alerts that the bookmark was updated
+- move book/opensource to about, then use that space for feedbackfish
 - add a a middle step between clicking a node and opening the book reader...?
-- move book/opensource to about, then use that space for feedbackfish
-- demo flow

 ---